variousauthors/the-valley/NEXTSTEPS.md

  - [x] We are running out of time when we draw the encounter window
        - [x] prepare the window draw data in the buffer and blast the screen instead of trying to fit it all into vblank
+ - [ ] experiment! re-arrange the main loop so that updates are only run when we are not in a steady state
+       - [x] improvement! the CPU usage during encounters is high because we update the window on every frame.
+We only need to update it when something changes :D
+       - [ ] this may have caused a bug where sometimes after fleeing the draw buffer is still full of garbage and that goes on the screen... but that may be unrelated to this change
  - [ ] sometimes the scrolling of a move is not QUITE finished when an encounter starts... it should always be finished before we move states.
        [ ] this is noticeable now that we are drawing transparency
- - [ ] improvement! the CPU usage during encounters is high because we update the window on every frame.
-We only need to update it when something changes :D
  - [ ] BUG!
 Something wrong with the BCD during combat with high stat numbers it started to misbehave
  - [ ] for now maybe just do HP with no ATT/DEF